 Let’s find out, starting with a look at pricing.

 - Basic — $0 per month

-These prices are sharply reduced if you pay upfront for a year: when you subscribe on an annual basis, the relative costs for the ‘Personal’ and ‘Business’ plans become $12.25 and $24.75 per month (in effect, you get 5 months free by paying annually).
+These prices are sharply reduced if you pay upfront for a year — if you subscribe on an annual basis, the relative costs for the ‘Starter’ and ‘Pro’ plans become $12.25 and $24.75 per month.

 As for Canva, there are three pricing plans available: